-On top of that, the ambience at many clubs is like you will find in the UK - for example the lunch at Morfontaine beats even the venerable Muirfield fare.
+Also, the ambience at many clubs is like you will find in the UK - the lunch at Morfontaine beats even the venerable Muirfield fare.
 Courses are usually presented in great condition and while the standard of play on courses will be variable, the enthusiasm cannot be faulted.

 The south of France is another area to consider.
 It was the scene of my very first golf trip and didn't disappoint.
 Terre Blanche is excellent, Taulane very good and there are a whole bunch of great tour fillers down there such as Cannes Mougins, Saint Donat and Grasse

-Golf in France isn't cheap but it often represents good value and with a little planning you can get something which more than holds its own among other, better known, European venues.
+Golf in France isn't cheap but it often represents good value and, with a little planning, you can get something which more than holds its own among other, better known, European venues.